Today • Islamic Date -

 How to Calculate Zakat?

 Zakat is calculated on the amount that is in a person’s possession after one lunar year has passed.
-It is calculated at the rate of 2.5 per cent of the total wealth or money.
+It is calculated at the rate of 2.5 percent of the total wealth or money.
 To work out your Zakat, use Muslim Aid’s Zakat calculator.

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.